Miguel26-pixel/FEUP_COMP/README.md

 > While supporting other operators such as `>`, `!=`, or `==` would be a breeze, an addition like assignments in declarations would not be so difficult, too.

-While we implemented the required register allocation and constant propagation optimizations, we would like to point out the bigger feature set of the latter, given that it removes declarations and assignments of constant propagated variables, as explained above.
+While we implemented the required register allocation and constant propagation optimizations, we would like to point out the bigger feature set of the latter, given that it removes some dead code, as explained above.

 As a whole, we were able to run in the JVM all `jmm` code samples, including complex ones such as *TicTacToe* or *Life*.
 It was interesting to see that *Life.jmm* contained a field named *field*, which initially raised confusion at the Jasmin level, and proved the need for our AST disambiguation traversal.